anticensority/runet-censorship-bypass/pac-performance-analyses/README.md

 * __IPs binary__  – Blocked IP is searched by binary search.
 For some reason miss time slightly increased.
 * __IPs switch__  – Simply `switch(Blocked_IP) { case1: ... caseN: return true }`.
 Works even better than binary search.
 Magic.
 * __Hosts switch__ – Radix trie built on `switch`.
 Comparable to __IPs switch__.
 * __Hosts reversed binary__ – binary search on hosts, but hosts are kept in reversed form: _"gro.evichra"_ instead of _"archive.org"_.
-It shouldn't really affect anything, but it does.
+It shouldn't really affect anything, but it does, maybe because I also use `dnsDomainIs`.